credentials/credentials.github.io/proposals/irma-without-apdus.md

 }
 ```

-This indicates that we want to issue the `ageLower` credential from `MijnOverheid` with a validity period of 6 months, with the specified attributes.
+This indicates that we want to issue the `ageLower` credential from `MijnOverheid`, that will expire on the corresponding Unix timestamp (which is in this case January 1 2017, 12:00 PM).

 The server listens at the following paths.